New benefits and tax credit rates from 6 April:

 CTC is a means-tested benefit which provides help for people with dependent children.
 It replaced amounts for children in Income Support from 6 April 2004.
 A person making a claim for Income Support from this date must also claim CTC for any dependent children.
 If entitled to Income Support, s/he will also be entitled to maximum CTC.
 See Law Centre (NI) Encyclopedia of Social Welfare Rights A.7 Tax Credits.

 A person on Income Support will be entitled to claim payments from the Social Fund although some payments will be loans rather than grants.
 Three types of payment can be made from the Social Fund.

-Major changes to the Social Fund are due to come into place sometime during 2013/14.
+Major changes to the Social Fund are due to come into place sometime during 2015.
 This will mean that existing arrangements may no longer apply.
-However, at the time of writing the arrangements below were correct.
+However, at the time of writing the arrangements below are correct.

 10.2.1 Maternity, Funeral Expenses, Cold Weather and Winter Fuel Payments